 After a deep and cold meditation, you discover that you are not well paid in your job.

 - Other companies pay a 10% more to their employees for exactly the same job and responsibilities you have.

 All of this came up to you, after you realized you have no time for your kids, your friends and your family.

-You love your job and almost all the tasks you develop daily, and no other company could offer you a best position; just a 10% salary increase.
+- You love your job, and no other company could offer you a best position; just a 10% salary increase.